HTTP-RPC/Kilo/README.md

 These methods are provided as a less verbose alternative to similar methods defined by the `Optional`class.

 # Additional Information
-This guide introduced the HTTP-RPC framework and provided an overview of its key features.
-For additional information, see the [examples](https://github.com/HTTP-RPC/HTTP-RPC/tree/master/httprpc-test/src/main/java/org/httprpc/test).
+This guide introduced the Kilo framework and provided an overview of its key features.
+For additional information, see the [examples](https://github.com/Kilo/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test).